-2.1.2 Variable remuneration of the CEO
+2.2.1.
+Variable remuneration of the CEO

-The variable remuneration granted to the CEO under the conditions to be determined by the board of directors based on the proposal of the remuneration and nomination committee is determined on the basis of the extent to which previously determined annual targets, which are of a qualitative as well as of a quantitative nature, are met and on the basis of exceptional performances, if any, related to the above-mentioned targets and delivered in the course of the financial year.
+The variable remuneration granted to the CEO under the conditions to be determined by the board of directors on the proposal of the remuneration and nomination committee is determined on the basis of the extent to which previously determined annual targets, which are of a qualitative as well as of a quantitative nature, are met and on the basis of exceptional performances, if any, related to the above-mentioned targets, delivered in the course of the financial year.
 The annual targets can take into account the targets that have a positive influence on the company in the short term (STI) as well as those that have a positive influence in the long term (LTI).
 The targets are in line with the company's strategy.

-A variable remuneration can only be granted if (a) the criteria for the granting of that variable remuneration or the part of the variable remuneration that depends on the results exclusively relate to the consolidated net result of the company, to the exclusion of all variations of the fair value of the assets and the hedging instruments and (b) no remuneration is granted on The board of directors avoids setting criteria that may incite the CEO to give preference to short-term targets that may influence the variable remuneration but may have a negative influence on the company in the medium and long term.
+A variable remuneration can only be granted if (a) the criteria for the granting of that variable remuneration or the part of the variable remuneration that depends on the results exclusively relate to the consolidated net result of the company, to the exclusion of all variations of the fair value of the assets and the hedging instruments and (b) no remuneration is granted on the basis of a specific operation or transaction of the company or its perimeter companies[1](see article 35, §1 BE-REIT Act).

+The board of directors avoids setting criteria that may incite the CEO to give preference to short-term targets that may influence the variable remuneration but may have a negative influence on the company in the medium and long term.

-The amount of the short-term variable remuneration (STI) is determined on the basis of the actual achievement of quantitative and qualitative targets in the short term.
+The amount of the variable remuneration in the short term (STI) is determined on the basis of the actual achievement of quantitative and qualitative targets in the short term.

-These quantitative targets comprise (to the extent that is allowed under the applicable law) the occupancy rate, the rental income, the operating margin, the completion of specific projects, ESG targets and investment and divestment targets.
-The qualitative targets may vary from one year to another depending on the priorities set with personnel management, external communication, leadership and other initiatives.
+These quantitative targets comprise (to the extent that is allowed under the applicable law) the occupancy rate, the rental income, the operational margin, the completion of specific projects, ESG targets and investment and divestment targets.
+The qualitative targets may vary from one year to another depending on the priorities set in the field of personnel management, external communication, leadership and other initiatives.

 The targets are set and weighed depending on their importance.
-Their relative importance and the amount paid depending on the extent to which they are reached are determined by the board of directors based on the proposal of the remuneration and nomination committee.
+Their relative importance and the amount paid depending on the extent to which they are achieved are determined by the board of directors on the proposal of the remuneration and nomination committee.
 These targets are determined at the time at which the budget is prepared and take into account this budget, so that they are in line with the company's strategy.

-The percentage of the short-term variable remuneration can vary between 0% and 35% of the annual fixed remuneration (if 100% of the targets are reached).
+The percentage of the variable remuneration in the short term may vary between 0% and 35% of the annual fixed remuneration (if 100% of the targets are reached).

-At the request of the CEO, the board of directors can decide on the form of this short-term variable remuneration (e.g. individual pension benefit (type "defined contribution)).
+At the request of the CEO, the board of directors can decide on the form of this short-term variable remuneration (e.g. individual pension benefit (type "defined contribution")).

 The purpose of the long-term variable remuneration (LTI) is to align the CEO's interests with those of the shareholders and to encourage the CEO to have a long-term vision.

-The criteria for the long-term variable remuneration include the company's strategy, the evolution of the ESG targets and of the dividends over several years, as well as personal targets to support this multiannual perspective.
+The criteria for the long-term variable remuneration include the company's strategy, the evolution of the ESG targets and of the dividends over several years, as well as personal targets to support this multi-annual perspective.

-The percentage of the long-term variable remuneration can vary between 0% and 35% of the annual fixed remuneration (if 100% of the targets are reached).
+The percentage of the long-term variable remuneration may vary between 0% and 35% of the annual fixed remuneration (if 100% of the targets are reached).

-2.1.3 Other benefits for the CEO
+2.3.1.
+Other benefits for the CEO

-The CEO benefits from an incapacity insurance or disability insurance.
+The CEO enjoys an incapacity insurance or disability insurance.